-Benchmarking compares your business to similar companies.
-At its simplest, it helps you to compare statistics and control costs.
+Benchmarking compares the performance of your business to that of similar firms.
+At its simplest, it helps you to compare figures and control costs.
 More sophisticated benchmarking looks at process design and business strategy.

 Every business can use benchmarking.
 It questions what you are doing, identifies opportunities for improvement and often provides the momentum necessary for implementing change.

 1. Benchmarking opportunities

 The simplest form of benchmarking is to compare costs